Are you considering buying a Solatube 160DS or Solatube 290DS?

-The other difference is the tube widths, whilst Solatube claim that their units are 250mm and 350mm in diameter, the extension tubes on these systems are only around 235mm and 335mm.
+Whilst both are 99.7% reflective there’s an important difference is the tube widths.
+Whilst Solatube claim that their units are 250mm and 350mm in diameter, the extension tubes on these systems are only around 235mm and 335mm.
 Compare this to Solarspot extension tubes that are around 260mm or 380mm for most of the length of a system and you can see how the extra tube volume of our systems will allow a more efficient transfer of light.

-These photos compare 250mm diameter light tubes neighbouring bathrooms in Milton Keynes.
-Acrylic versus polycarbonate dome.
+Solarspot vs Solatube, which is brighter?
+These photos compare 250mm diameter light tubes fitted in neighbouring bathrooms in Milton Keynes.
 The Solatube system had been installed for around four years and the dome had degraded so badly that it was only delivering around 25% the light of the Solarspot.
 In testing of new systems the Solarspot was delivering around 70% more light than the Solatube.

 All Solarspot domes are supplied with acrylic domes because acrylic is a more light efficient material and doesn’t go yellow and cloudy when exposed to UV light.
 Now Solatube, who prefer polycarbonate, might try and tell you that there is an issue with acrylic and building regulations however this is not the case.
 Let us explain.

-At Solarspot we have a coveted ISO 9001 certification that does the same thing.
+At Solarspot we have a coveted ISO 9002 certification that does the same thing.
 Every stage of production and material sourcing is tracked and recorded so you can be assured that every Solarspot system is manufactured to the same standard using the highest quality materials.
-Solatube Highest Performance Guarantee.

 Up until August 2017, Solatube offered a ‘Highest Performance Guarantee’ on their ‘Brighten Up Series’ but since the intervention of UK Trading Standards and the Advertising Standards Authority it has had to be removed.
 The ‘money-back guarantee’ was judged to have testing criteria that was so convoluted that it could not be fulfilled and therefore it would be impossible to make a successful claim against.